WILLIAM SHAKESPEARE: THE LIFE

-William Shakespeare was born in April 1564, in Stratford, near London.
+William Shakespeare lived during the Renaissance period, he was born in April 1564, in Stratford, near London.

 His parents were John and Mary.
 The father, a dealer in wool (commerciante di lane), was a solid middle-class citizen.